What is RRSP and what are the Benefits?

 Through RRSP investment vehicle, all the contributions are made with pre-tax income.
 This means you don’t pay income tax with the money you invest through RRSP vehicle in the year you contribute.
 However, you will pay taxes on the income when you withdraw, which essentially increase the base for your investment which will grow more rapidly.

-Here is an example, suppose a person have $3,000 monthly disposable income for a fixed 4% annual rate investment, the following chart is the comparison between using pre-tax income for investment through RRSP(“A”) verses common method for investment (“B”) in 25 years.
+Here is an example, suppose a person has $3,000 monthly disposable income for a fixed 4% annual rate investment, the following chart is the comparison between using pre-tax income for investment through RRSP(“A”) versus common method for investment (“B”) in 25 years.

 |A (with RRSP)||B (without RRSP)|